freedombox/FreedomBox/README.md

 on a device that can replace your Wi-Fi router, so that your data stays with you.

-Plinth is a web interface to administer the functions of the FreedomBox.
+This module, called FreedomBox Service and also know as Plinth, is the core functionality and web interface to the functions of the FreedomBox.
 It is extensible and provides various applications of FreedomBox as modules.
 Each module or application provides simplified user interface to control the underlying functionality.
-As FreedomBox can act as a wireless router, it is possible to configure networking from Plinth.
-Plinth also allows configuration of basic system parameters such as time zone, hostname and automatic upgrades.
+As FreedomBox can act as a wireless router, it is possible to configure networking.
+It also allows configuration of basic system parameters such as time zone, hostname and automatic upgrades.

-You can find more information about Plinth on the [Plinth Wiki](https://wiki.debian.org/FreedomBox/Plinth) page, the [FreedomBox Wiki](https://wiki.debian.org/FreedomBox/) and the [FreedomBox Manual](https://wiki.debian.org/FreedomBox/Manual).
+You can find more information about FreedomBox Service (Plinth) on the [Plinth Wiki](https://wiki.debian.org/FreedomBox/Plinth) page, the [FreedomBox Wiki](https://wiki.debian.org/FreedomBox/) and the [FreedomBox Manual](https://wiki.debian.org/FreedomBox/Manual).